 Smoking in the passive form is also believed to be harmful.
 Passive smoking increases Lung Cancer risk to 20-30%.
 A study published in Ann Oncol gives special attention to women at home who are continuously passive smoking.
 The research confirms that there is a dire need to raise awareness to prevent smoking as we speak.

 Exposure to certain chemical toxicity can cause Lung Cancer.
 These include hazardous substances such as radon, arsenic, cadmium, chromium, nickel, uranium, and some petroleum products.

 - Family History

-Those with a first-degree relative having lung cancer are at double risk to be affected by lung cancer2.
-Several other studies3 also support that genetic history is an influential factor.
+Those with a first-degree relative having Lung Cancer are at double risk to be affected by lung cancer2.
+Several other studies also support that genetic history is an influential factor.